 On this trip you will be accompanied by 3 crew members - Group Leader, Driver and a camp assistant.
 Your Camp Assistant is responsible for setting up camp and preparing your meals so you can take extra time to relax at the end of your day.

-Camping beds/stretchers are provided for most camping nights to provide an extra level of comfort.
+Camping beds/stretchers, sleeping bags, blankets and pillows are provided for camping nights to provide an extra level of comfort.